Latest MacBook Pro drops to $1,099, lowest price ever

 On our Laptop Mag Battery Test, the MacBook Pro lasted 10 hours and 21 minutes.
 That’s longer than the 9:05 premium laptop average.

-Connectivity-wise, Apple outfitted the MacBook Pro with four Thunderbolt 3 ports and a headset jack.
+Connectivity-wise, Apple outfitted the MacBook Pro with two Thunderbolt 3 ports and a headset jack.

 So if price had you timid about buying the new MacBook Pro, be sure to take advantage of this excellent MacBook deal.